seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Also, the inauguration of the new Zent will take place before the Archduke Conference.
 Unless I have the new Zent certify me as Rozemyne's official fiance, I will not be able to attend the Archduke Conference and support her.」

 「What?
-So you just want to visit the Archduke Conference with your lovely bride Rozemyne?」
+So you did this in order to visit the Archduke Conference with your lovely bride Rozemyne?」

 Ferdinand had said the day after the victory celebration that he would "not return to Ehrenfest but live with Rozemyne".
 I gave him a grin intended to tease, but he stared at me with a deep crease between his eyebrows.

 「It's because a year and a half of my work is about to go unrewarded.
 I cannot afford that possibility.」

 「Yeah, yeah.
-The year and a half of hard work under royal decree will all go to waste.
+Your year and a half of hard work under royal decree will all go to waste.
 I'll let you leave it at that.」

 I know that Ferdinand went to Ahrensbach planning to die, so I really hope that this hardship will lead to his happiness in some way.
 Though my face remained stuck in a smirk, my wish for my brother's happiness was completely sincere.

 「Hoh, if you have enough energy to smile like that, then handling my requests should be a simple matter.」

 With a beautiful fake smile on his face, Ferdinand went on and on about the logistical support he needed.
-My grin instantly vanished, with my face turning incredibly pale.
+My grin instantly vanished, and my face turned incredibly pale.

 「Inform me when Rozemyne wakes up.
 Also, tell those around Rozemyne to act the same way around her.
 She is rather sharp when it comes to changes in behavior.」